Droogans/unmaintainable-code/README.md

 #### Never Beautify

 Never use an automated source code tidier (beautifier) to keep your code aligned.
-Lobby to have them banned them from your company on the grounds they create false deltas in PVCS/CVS (version control tracking) or that every programmer should have his own indenting style held forever sacrosanct for any module he wrote.
+Lobby to have them banned from your company on the grounds they create false deltas in PVCS/CVS (version control tracking) or that every programmer should have his own indenting style held forever sacrosanct for any module he wrote.
 Insist that other programmers observe those idiosyncratic conventions in "his " modules.
 Banning beautifiers is quite easy, even though they save the millions of keystrokes doing manual alignment and days wasted misinterpreting poorly aligned code.
 Just insist that everyone use the **same** tidied format, not just for storing in the common repository, but also while they are editing.
 This starts an RWAR and the boss, to keep the peace, will ban automated tidying.
 Without automated tidying, you are now free to _accidentally_ misalign the code to give the optical illusion that bodies of loops and ifs are longer or shorter than they really are, or that else clauses match a different if than they really do. e.g.

 ```c
 if(a)